sandboxie-plus/sandboxie-docs/Content/PlusMigrationGuide.md

 ![](../Media/Migration/10.png)

 On this tab, the shell integration can be configured.
-Most functions are available, although deprecated features were dropped and other options were moved out.
+Most functions are available, although some deprecated features were dropped and other options were moved out.

 ## Create Sandbox shortcut